 Weather and Practice/Event Cancellation

 Whenever the weather allows, we're out on the water exploring Boston Harbor and the islands at this most mysterious and revealing time of the year, but sometimes the weather just doesn't cooperate!
-We will continue to guide rowers through our construction of a stitch-and-glue skiff.
-With any luck (and depending on the weather), we'll finish our first skiff and start a second!
-Spring is also a wonderful time of year to build fitness.
-We'll discover the joys, challenges, and rewards of erging, strength training, and yoga whenever the weather dictates.
+Spring is wonderful time of year to build fitness.
+We'll discover the joys, challenges, and rewards of erg'ing and strength training whenever weather dictates.
 If the weather is questionable, call (781) 925-5433 by 2 pm for updates on practice location.

 TO PARTICIPATE IN THIS PROGRAM, YOU MUST REGISTER!